 - The President of the Academic Senate is not eligible.

-- Nominations of outstanding women, minorities, and members of other groups historically underrepresented in their disciplines and/or at Pratt are encouraged, including women, LGBTQI+, and BIPOC researchers.
+- Nominations of members from groups historically underrepresented in their disciplines and/or at Pratt are encouraged, including women, LGBTQI+, and BIPOC researchers.

 - Previous recipients of the award are eligible again after five years.

-- Two additional letters of support from a range of individuals knowledgeable about the nominee’s work, which demonstrate the nominee’s significant contributions to his/her/their field.
-One of these letters must be from an external source, and the second may be from an internal (to Pratt) source.
+- Two letters of support from a range of individuals knowledgeable about the candidate’s work, which demonstrate the candidate’s significant contributions to their field.
+One of these letters must be from an external source, and the second may be from either an internal (to Pratt) or external source.